Gonzalo Torres

-Cristian Gonzalo Torres (born 24 December 1999) is an Argentine professional footballer who plays as a winger for Central Córdoba SdE, on loan from Lanús.
+Cristian Gonzalo Torres (born 24 December 1999) is an Argentine professional footballer who plays as a winger for.

 Career

 Torres came through the youth system at All Boys.
 He terminated his contract with them in August 2019 after paying $10,000 for his pass, with the winger soon joining Lanús on a free transfer.
 After a season in their academy, Torres made the move into their first-team squad in November 2020 by making his senior debut in the Copa de la Liga Profesional away to Boca Juniors on 20 November; after replacing Lautaro Acosta after seventy-nine minutes of a 2–1 win at La Bombonera.
 He made six, three as a starter, further appearances, which included a Copa Sudamericana bow against Bolívar on 2 December.

 In February 2021, Torres was loaned to Primera Nacional side Defensores de Belgrano until the end of the year.
 He debuted in a 4–2 win over Almirante Brown in the Copa Argentina on 19 February.
 In June 2022, Torres completed a move to Central Córdoba SdE.
+In January 2024, Torres joined Athens Kallithea FC on loan from Lanús.

+On 30 July 2024, Torres joined Godoy Cruz on an 18 month loan, with an option to buy.

+In January 2025, Torres joined Primera Nacional side Deportivo Madryn permanently.